 The Member States may complete or specify, according to their national procedures, any additional necessary information to be contained in this Appendix.

-The data exporter is the customer, as defined in the Monad Labs, Inc. Platform License and Terms of Service ("Agreement").
+The data exporter is the customer, as defined in the Sequin Labs, Inc. Platform License and Terms of Service ("Agreement").